paoloose/urn/README.md

     Set the `global-hotkeys` property as true.
 See [Settings and Keybinds](#settings-and-keybinds).

-- Can I modify the Urn appareance?
+- Can I modify the Urn appearance?

     Yes.
 You can modify the default CSS theme (`themes/live-split`), download [online themes](https://github.com/TheBlackParrot/urn-themes),